moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/deploy_lens_on_dataos/index.md

 | **Iris** | Manages interaction with Iris dashboards. |
 | **Metrics** | Populates the metrics in the metric section of the Data Product Hub. |

-For more information on how to configure a Lens manifest file, refer to the link: [Configuration Fields of the Deployment Manifest File for Lens Resource](/resources/lens/lens_manifest_attributes/)
+For more information on how to configure Lens manifest file, refer to the link: [Configuration Fields of the Deployment Manifest File for Lens Resource](/resources/lens/lens_manifest_attributes/)

 ### **Step 4: Apply the Lens Resource manifest file**